-All KCI sites are designated as smoke-free.
-Smoking is not permitted in buildings, on buses or on playgrounds.
+All KCI sites are designated as smoke-free which includes the use of e-cigarettes and similar devices.
+Smoking is not permitted in any buildings, buses or on playgrounds at any KCI site.
 Smoking by employees while on field trips or home visits is prohibited.
 Smoking is prohibited within fifty (50) feet of any entrance or window of any KCI facility.
-Smoking is permitted in a privately owned vehicle or in an otherwise designated smoking area.
-Designated smoking areas are available at most sites.
+Smoking is permitted in a privately owned vehicle or in an otherwise designated smoking area at sites that are not designated as a smoke free campus.
 Smoking should never occur in the presence of children and families.